 Results & Tracking Your Marketing Efforts

-- You become a revenue generation engineer/hero
+- Whoa, you are a revenue generation engineer/hero.

-It’s impossible to fully identify each interaction and impact that that interaction had on the prospect.
+It’s impossible to fully identify each interaction and impact that, that interaction had on the prospect.

 Recognize the Short Comings of Tracking Applications

-There are countless numbers of analytics application that can be used to track the effectiveness of your digital marketing efforts.
+There are countless numbers of analytics applications that can be used to track the effectiveness of your digital marketing efforts.
 One of the most popular is Google Analytics.
-This can be a very powerful to help one understand how your site is being used, how it performs, etc. However, it can also be misleading if you are not clear on how to use the data and what data should be validated before being used to inform your marketing decision.
+This can be very powerful to help understand how your site is being used, how it performs, etc. However, it can also be misleading if you are not clear on how to use the data and what data should be validated before being used to inform your marketing decision.